Ranger-Jay/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 SQL Alchemy is an [Object-Relational Mapper / Mapping-tool](https://en.wikipedia.org/wiki/Object-relational_mapping), or ORM: a library that developers use to create databases and manipulate their data without the need of knowing/using SQL.

-There are other alternatives to it like SQLAlchemy like Peewee, and other languages have their own ORM's like PHP Eloquent or Java Hibernate.
+There are alternatives to SQL Alchemy.
+For example, Peewee is a smaller ORM.
+This makes Peewee easy to learn.
+It has fewer abilities than SQL Alchemy, but still very useful.
+Other programing languages have their own ORM's.
+PHP has Eloquent, and Java has Hibernate.

 ## Why Use ORM?